csiro-robotics/Wild-Places/training/MinkLoc3Dv2/README.md

 # Training on LoGG3D-Net
-This folder contains the code needed to train MinkLoc3Dv2 on the Wild-Places dataset To set up training, the following steps need to be taken:
+This folder contains the code needed to train MinkLoc3Dv2 on the Wild-Places dataset

+**Note: If you are reading this, you are on the WildCross branch and will be using the WildCross crossfold training splits.
+Make sure that this is what you want!**

+To set up training, the following steps need to be taken:

 ## 1. Clone and copy files